 Teaching Assistantships and Fellowships

 Department faculty members firmly believe that an essential part of study at the M.A. level is learning how to communicate art-historical concepts effectively to the next generation.
-To that end, Teaching Assistantships involve undergraduate instruction, especially at the introductory level, and maintenance of regularly scheduled office hours.
-In most courses graduate Teaching Assistants contribute primarily as graders (in Art-Hist 115, 118, 324, 343, 370, and 415), while in the year-long survey (Art-Hist 100 and 110) they both grade and lead weekly discussion sections.
+To that end, teaching assistantships involve undergraduate instruction, especially at the introductory level, and maintenance of regularly scheduled office hours.
+In most courses, graduate teaching assistants contribute primarily as graders, while in the year-long survey (Art-Hist 100 and 110) they both grade and lead weekly discussion sections.
 All graduate students are expected to master the use of digital technologies for their own coursework and teaching responsibilities.
-The faculty’s commitment to educating the public beyond the walls of academe is evident in their involvement in exhibition and museum work, reviewing and contributing to major survey textbooks, and developing educational software using the University’s Online Web-based Learning (OWL) system.

-9 Assistantships are available to graduate students each semester.
-Assistantships usually involve 15-20 hours of work per week and carry a stipend plus full tuition waiver and coverage of the curriculum fee and most of the University health fee.
+Assistantships usually involve fifteen to twenty hours of work per week and carry a stipend, full tuition waiver, and most of the university health fee.

 - Art-Hist 100 and 110, the two-semester survey: 3-4 TAs lead two 50-minute discussion sections per week and grade written work; time commitment is 20 hours per week